adamsilver/adamsilver.io-jekyll/_posts/2015-03-11-the-role-of-the-front-end-developer.md

 ## Front-end performance

-It is important Front-end developers understand various facets of performance ensuring that web pages are served and run as fast as possible without degrading the UX [[4](#ref4)].
+It is important Front-end developers understand various facets of performance ensuring that web pages are served and [run as fast as possible without degrading the UX](/articles/misusing-ajax-for-personalisation).
 This includes a good knowledge of browser caching, compression, bundling and runtime performance.

 ## Browser compatibility

 Front-end developers should endeavour to test in as many browsers as is reasonable when developing, but will understand there is a balance to be had, as testing all browsers, in all compatibilities, on all devices is a sisyphean task.

 The balance can only be struck through experience of knowing which spread of browsers should be tested and at which frequency.
-Leaning on cross-browser scripting [[5](#ref5)] minimises the worry behind a lack of manual browser testing coverage.
+Leaning on [cross-browser scripting](/articles/writing-javascript-that-conforms-to-progressive-enhancement/) minimises the worry behind a lack of manual browser testing coverage.

 ## Development process and methodologies